 But, luxury is not stopping at the airport!
 On a Korean Air flight to Bordeaux, first and Prestige (business) class passengers will be able to enjoy a drink at the “Celestial Bar.”
 With stunning designs and lighting, ‘Celestial Bar; Lets passengers get out of their seats and down with a delicious cocktail.

-What is the Korean Air Business Class Seats Like?
+What are the Korean Air Business Class Seats Like?

-There is enough space to stretch in your Korean Air prestige suite with more than 75in lengths in each row.
-Each seat converts 180 degrees into a fully-flat bed, ensuring you get the best night’s sleep possible on your Korean Air Business Class flight.
+There is enough space to stretch in your Korean Air prestige suite with more than 75-inch lengths in each row.
+Each seat converts 180 degrees into a fully flat bed, ensuring you get the best night’s sleep possible on your Korean Air Business Class flight.

 Before the flight, enjoy amenities including advanced seat selection, premium care service (a Korean Air Staff member will personally guide you through Incheon Airport, all the way to the boarding gate), premium lounge access (exclusively with first-class passengers), and shower/sauna.
 Priority boarding and luggage.